-Customs officers are at the border to ensure that people entering Canada respect Canadian laws.
-They are authorized to interview persons seeking entry to Canada to determine admissibility.
+Customs officers at all Canadian entry points are authorized to interview persons seeking entry to Canada to determine admissibility.
 Their goal is to facilitate the entry of legitimate travellers as quickly as possible.

-When you enter Canada, a customs officer may ask to see your passport and a valid visa, if one is necessary.
+When you enter Canada, a customs officer will ask to see your passport and a valid visa, if one is necessary.

 Everyone from every country arriving in Canada by Air, Land or Sea needs a valid passport, or equivalent travel document.